abimmayu/restaurant_sub1/README.md

 # restaurant_app

-A new Flutter project.
+A new Flutter project for submission 1 fundamental flutter on SIB-Dicoding.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application with JSON data on local asset..

 A few resources to get you started if this is your first Flutter project: